-The visual arts program attracts highly dedicated and talented faculty, staff and students from around the world.
-Together, they create an environment focused on ideas, craftsmanship and the exchange of artistic values.
-Courses are designed to build fundamental skills in the visual arts and develop students’ creativity.
+In the three-week visual arts program, you will study with highly talented faculty and students from around the world.
+You'll be a part of a community focused on ideas, craftsmanship, and the exchange of artistic values.
+Courses are designed to help you build fundamental skills and develop your creativity.

-- Visual arts studio seminar allows students to choose from a wide range of workshops that they sign up for during the first week of classes.
-Also during this time, students will listen to visiting artist lectures, watch college presentations and be given the opportunity to have their portfolios reviewed by admission counselors from some of the top art colleges in the country.
+All visual arts majors participate in the studio seminar, which allows students to choose from a wide range of workshops that they sign up for during the first week of classes.
+Also during this time, you will listen to visiting artist lectures, watch college presentations, and have the opportunity to have your portfolio reviewed by admission counselors from some of the top art colleges in the country.

-Students who are interested in experiencing a greater variety of courses are encouraged to attend both three-week sessions (discounts are offered to students who attend multiple sessions).
+You will have the opportunity to submit your studio and elective class preferences after being accepted and enrolling in the program.
+If you would like to experience a greater variety of courses, you are encouraged to to attend both three-week sessions (discounts are offered to students who attend multiple sessions).

-This program does not require a portfolio for admission, however, if you would like to be considered for the Advanced Drawing: Conceptual Compositions and/or the Advanced Photography: Contemporary Directions in Film Photography two-hour studio courses, you must submit the following materials after you complete the online application:
+This program does not require a portfolio for admission; however, if you would like to be considered for the Advanced Drawing: Conceptual Compositions two-hour studio course, you must submit the following materials after you complete the online application:

-- Prepare five images that represent your highest quality of work in the medium you would like to study.
-If submitting a drawing portfolio, we suggest three pieces be made from direct observation (drawn or painted from life, not copied from a photograph.)
+- Prepare five images that represent your highest quality of work.
+We suggest three pieces be made from direct observation (drawn or painted from life, not copied from a photograph.)

 Students who intend to apply to visual arts programs at college/university level may also be interested in our one-week institutes:

 - Experimental Drawing and Painting

 Interlochen is also home to the Arts Academy boarding high school, which offers a visual arts major for students in grades 9-12, as well as a post-graduate year.